 Most comments on a blog post: 20 comments on My Top 10 Books for Writers.
 Earlier this year, I did a Blog Makeover: From Garland to Chateau in part to make it easier to leave a comment, but since then I’ve read a persuasive post by blogger Matt Gemmell who argues for going the other way and deliberately switching comments off.
 I haven’t gone that far yet, but my current setting is that comments are automatically closed on posts after 30 days.

 Of course, the biggest highlight of all is having readers!!
-Thank you for following and reading this blog, for buying and reading my book, Sacred Pauses, and discussing and sharing it with others.
+Thank you for following and reading this blog, for buying and reading my book, Sacred Pauses: Spiritual Practices for Personal Renewal, and discussing and sharing it with others.
 I’m glad for many companions along the way!